MeteoSwiss/dvas/docs/source/running_recipes.rst

 routines and modules from the ``dvas_recipes`` sub-package, that themselves rely on core ``dvas`` modules and functions.

-The ``uaii2022.rcp`` contains all the instructions requried the reprocude the offical data analysis of the UAII 2022 field campaign described in the Final Report.
-This file also contain the different parameters associated to the recipe, some of which must be adjusted to reflect your specific setup:
+The ``uaii2022.rcp`` contains all the instructions required the reproduce the official data analysis of the UAII 2022 field campaign described in the Final Report.
+This file also contains the different recipe parameters, some of which must be changed to reflect your specific setup:

-  1. Adjust ``rcp_paths:orig_data_path:sub_path`` to point to the location where you unpacked the original campaign data.
+  1. Set ``rcp_paths:orig_data_path:sub_path`` to point to the location where you unpacked the campaign data.
 If you followed the instructions above, the line should read:

   .. code-block:: YAML